rackerlabs/design-system/_component_design/text-fields.md

 Consider the following best practices when you construct a text field:

-- Text fields should convey the data type of format of the expected input value entered by the user.
+- Text fields should convey the the data type format of the input value entered by the user.
 - Consider including required fields on a primary create form, and placing non-required fields in an optional, post-creation workflow.

 {% endcolumn %}